 The Civil and Environmental Engineering Department at the University of Utah hosted the annual National Transportation Summer Institute Camp on July 11 – July 15, 2016.
 The department hosted 23, incoming, 9th grade students.
 The camp targeted students who are interested in exploring engineering, specifically transportation engineering, as a career.

-As part of the camp, the students worked on creating a video for the American Road & Transportation Builders Association video contest.
+As part of the camp, the students worked on creating a digital presentation.
 Students divided into four groups and covered various topics about transportation.
 Groups focused on defining transportation engineering, explaining how infrastructure is built and paid for, cost of transportation infrastructure, and new innovation and design of traffic systems.
 Students spent time learning about these topics throughout the week and interviewed each other about what they learned.
 At the end of the week, each group gave a short presentation on what they learned about their assigned topics.

 Overall, the camp was a great success.
 The participants enjoyed the field trips and learning more about transportation engineering.